Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Adding execute permission to the owner and the group owner, and read permission
+Adding execution permission to the owner, group owner and other user